At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Bone density check

-For women over 70 years of age, osteoporosis (thinning of the bones) is a common problem.
+Over 1 in 4 women aged 75 years and older have osteoporosis (thinning of the bones).
 Bone density testing is important if you have a stooped posture, family history of osteoporosis or a previous fracture not caused by a fall or major trauma.
 Women over 50 at risk of osteoporosis should talk to their doctor about a bone density scan.
-You can find out more about bone density scans at Osteoporosis Australia.
+You can find out more about bone density scans or take a bone health self-assessment at Healthy Bones Australia.

 All information contained in this article is intended for general information purposes only.
 The information provided should not be relied upon as medical advice and does not supersede or replace a consultation with a suitably qualified healthcare professional.